 How specific must researchers be?

 Another dilemma occurs when scientists are very specific in their ordering of laboratory animals.
 This can lead to suppliers increasing their animal breeding in order to fulfil the requests.
 The number of surplus animals that must be killed will therefore increase and, even though these animals do not show up in a country's statistics, the numbers can be large.
 These animals will have lived under conditions that are at least as unnatural as those in an animal facility.

 Reuse of laboratory animals also creates ethical dilemmas.
 From what we know today about the memory capacities of animals (including fish), this is potentially a very stressful practice.
 It can be tempting for several reasons to use animals again, especially in a country like Norway where most laboratory animals are imported.
 Attacks on airlines have in some cases led to imported animals being subjected to longer transport times through transit countries, because the airlines that fly direct will not carry them.
-What then is worse: the stress associated with transporting and acclimatising new laboratory animals, or keeping animals longer that are already accustomed to the animal facility?
+Which is worse: the stress associated with transporting and acclimatising new laboratory animals, or keeping animals longer that are already accustomed to the animal facility?
 Is being a laboratory animal so far removed from the animal's natural life that an individual's stay in an animal facility should be kept to an absolute minimum, or can we create liveable conditions in which the animals may even thrive?

-Animal testing requires a dialogue among all stakeholders in animal research: government bodies, industry, the academic community and animal welfare organisations.
+Animal testing requires a dialogue among all stakeholders in animal research: government bodies, industry, the academic community, and animal welfare organisations.
 In this way, differences of opinion can be discussed in a civilised manner and consensus sought.
 This will also promote the application of the 3 R's.
-In Europe, national consensus platforms have been established that work according to this principle.
-Norway's national platform is called Norecopa (http://www.norecopa.no) and is helping to achieve this goal.
+National consensus platforms that work according to this principle have been established in Europe, as well as 3R centres that work to promote replacement, reduction and refinement of animal experiments.
+Norway's national platform is called Norecopa.